 Nursing professionals are information-dependent knowledge workers.
-As health care continues to evolve in an increasingly competitive information marketplace, professionals-that is, the knowledge workers-must be well prepared to make significant contributions by harnessing appropriate and timely information.
-Nursing informatics (NI), a product of the scientific synthesis of information in nursing, encompasses concepts from computer science, cognitive science, information science, and nursing science.
+As health care continues to evolve in an increasingly competitive information marketplace, professionals, the knowledge workers, must be well prepared to make significant contributions by harnessing appropriate and timely information.
+Nursing informatics (NI), a product of the scientific synthesis of information in nursing, uses concepts from computer science, cognitive science, information science, and nursing science.
 NI continues to evolve as more and more professionals access, use, and develop the information, computer, and cognitive sciences necessary to advance nursing science for the betterment of patients and the profession.
-Regardless of their future roles in the healthcare milieu, it is clear that nurses need to understand the ethical application of computer, information, and cognitive sciences to advance nursing science.
+Regardless of future roles, it is clear that nurses need to understand the ethical application of computer, information, and cognitive sciences to advance nursing science.

-To implement NI, one must view it from the perspective of both the current healthcare delivery system and specific, individual organizational needs, while anticipating and creating future applications in both the healthcare system and the nursing profession.
-Nursing professionals should be expected to discover opportunities to use NI, participate in the design of solutions, and be challenged to identify, develop, evaluate, modify, and enhance applications to improve patient care.
-This text is designed to provide the reader with the information and knowledge needed to meet this expectation.
+To implement NI one must view it from the perspective of the current health-care delivery system and specific, individual organizational needs, while anticipating and creating future applications in both the healthcare system and the nursing profession.
+Nursing professionals should be expected to discover opportunities to use NI; participate in the design of solutions; and be challenged to identify, develop, evaluate, modify, and enhance applications to improve patient care.
+This book is designed to provide the reader with the information and knowledge needed to meet this expectation.